 History of Manipur

-The History can be traced back to the founding of Imphal in the first century AD.
-Manipur represents the inhabitants who belong to the two racial groups: the Nagas and the Meiteis.
-The people who inhabited the hilly areas are known as the Nagas.
+The history of Manipur can be traced back to the founding of the capital city, Imphal in the first century AD.
+The tribal people who inhabited the hilly areas are known as the Nagas.
 The people who inhabited the valleys are called Meiteis.
-The political capital of Manipur is Imphal.
-The recorded history dates back to 900 AD.
-The country witnessed invasions from Myanmar (Burma).
+The recorded history of Manipur dates back to 900 AD.
+Manipur witnessed invasions from Myanmar (Burma).
 Later in 1826, the Treaty of Yandavo by Raja Jai Singh brought Manipur into India.
-At the end of the Indo-Burmese War there was a difference of opinion regarding the succession to the throne.
+At the end of the First Indo-Burmese War there was a difference of opinion regarding the succession to the throne.
 The dispute was settled with the intervention of the British.
-During the World War II Imphal was occupied by the Japanese.
-On 21 January 1972 (after the Indian Independence) Manipur became a Union Territory.
+During the World War II, Imphal was occupied by Indian National Army and the Japanese forces.
+On 21st January 1972 (after the Indian Independence) Manipur became an Indian state.